RealOrangeOne/django-tasks/README.md

 - `django_tasks.signals.task_enqueued`: Called when a task is enqueued.
 The sender is the backend class.
 Also called with the enqueued `task_result`.
 - `django_tasks.signals.task_finished`: Called when a task finishes (`SUCCEEDED` or `FAILED`).
 The sender is the backend class.
 Also called with the finished `task_result`.
+- `django_tasks.signals.task_started`: Called immediately before a task starts executing.
+The sender is the backend class.
+Also called with the started `task_result`.

 ## RQ